Renault Scenic review

 Entry-level Techno trim – which is available with either battery size – comes with 19in alloy wheels, two-zone climate control, adaptive cruise control, a heated steering wheel, heated front seats and ambient lighting.

 The flagship Iconic trim adds a panoramic glass roof, park assist, massaging driver’s seat and a Harman Kardon sound system upgrade.
+However, it's encouraging that all trim levels come with a heat pump as standard to help improve efficiency in the winter.

 The Scenic was awarded the full five stars for safety when it was tested by Euro NCAP.
 All versions come with automatic emergency braking (AEB), blind-spot monitoring, lane-keeping assistance, rear cross-traffic alert and traffic-sign recognition as standard.